Calhoun church houses unique, century-old organ

-Calhoun Christian Church houses a unique, century-old organ that has been with the congregation almost since the original church was built in 1895, according to Pastor Keith Sage.
+Calhoun Christian Church houses a more than a century-old unique organ that has been with the congregation almost since the original church was built in 1895, according to Pastor Keith Sage.

 The organ, thought to have been built between 1903-1905, has a long history with the church, having been housed inside since its beginnings and moved across the street when the new church building was finished in 1998.
-It has also undergone several changes over its hundred years, being transitioned from a hand-pumped instrument, to water pumped, and then to an electric pump once the city had running water and electricity.
+It has also undergone several changes over the years, being transitioned from a hand-pumped instrument to water pumped, and then to an electric pump once the city had running water and electricity.

 Since the church received it, there have been only five women who have played the organ regularly.
 The current player is Judy Rightmyer, who is more than 80 years old and plays the instrument regularly, despite having arthritis, Sage said.

-He said Rightmyer taught herself to play the organ after it sat unplayed for several years, prompting the church to discuss selling the instrument.
+He said Rightmyer taught herself to play the organ after it sat unplayed for several years, and church members discussed selling it.

-Her grandfather hand-pumped the organ when the church first received it around 1905, according to Sage.
+Her grandfather hand-pumped the organ when the church first received it, Sage said.

 “He would sit back there pumping and he would also sing bass for the choir because it was right next to where the choir sat … so he would sit back there and sing bass and pump the organ,” he said.